aau-network-security/riotpot/README.md

 ## 3. Easy Access

-We previously described how to set up the whole project, both installation and documentation, but some of the processes become routinary and lengthy when on the process of developing new features and testing.
+We previously described how to set up the whole project, both installation and documentation, but some of the processes become routinely and lengthy when on the process of developing new features and testing.
 For this, in the root folder of the repository we have included a `Makefile` containing the most utilized routines with aliases.

 The following commands will be run using `make` plus the alias of the command.